mariusschulz/gulp-iife/README.md

 - `useStrict`: a boolean indicating whether to prepend a `"use strict";` directive (`true` by default)
 - `trimCode`: a boolean indicating whether to remove leading & trailing whitespace from the code (`true` by default)
+- `prependSemicolon`: a boolean indicating whether to prepend a semicolon as statement terminator before the IIFE (`true` by default)

 ```js
 var gulp = require("gulp");